Meeco/docs/platform/supported-standards.md

 # SVX Supported Standards

-Meeco is actively following and where possible contributing in standardisation efforts of the leading groups in the identity, personal data space.
-This page lists the currently supported standards within the platform.
+Meeco is actively following, and where possible, contributing in standardisation efforts of the leading groups in the identity and personal data space.
+This page lists the currently supported standards within the Secure Value Exchange (SVX) platform.

 ## Standard Bodies